khtran1/khtran1.github.io/cv.md

 {% include contact.html %}

+Click [here](/cv.pdf) for a condensed PDF of this page.

 ## Education
 ---

 ### University of California, Santa Barbara
 ###### Computer Science B.S. | Oct 2020 - June 2024

+College of Engineering Honors Program

 Partnerships and Finances Officer @ Gaucho Gaming
 * Coordinated yearly budgets and secured sponsorships and funding with various tech companies, including MSI, Corsair, and Seasonic